Mark-C-Hall/mark-c-hall/README.md

 # Hello there!

 I'm Mark, a Site Reliability Engineer based in the Boston area.
-I build tooling and automation in Go and Python to solve operational problems -- monitoring systems, CLI utilities, infrastructure as code, and anything that replaces a manual process with something sustainable.
+I build tooling and automation in Go and Python to solve operational problems: monitoring systems, CLI utilities, infrastructure as code, and anything that replaces a manual process with something sustainable.

 ## What I Work On